 "Exciting, isn't it?"
 Kate smirked.

-"Whoa..."
-Everyone spoke at once.
+"Whoa," Everyone spoke at once.

-Woe to the forces of darkness.
+Text appeared, and Evina immediately began to read it.
+"Woe to the forces of darkness.
 They never cease but must be fought.
 Abusers of the truth will perish.
-The Graphite will live.
+The Graphite will live."

-"So what is that supposed to mean?"
+"So, what is that supposed to mean?"
 Kate interrupted.

 "How would I know?
 Judging by the table of contents, this book must be huge!
-I don't even understand any of these topics."
+I don't understand any of these topics."

-"I would look through the topics carefully."
-Gyro suggested.
+"I would look through the topics carefully," Gyro suggested.
 "Search for the ones that seem the most applicable to us, or the ones that the thing wants you to read.
 Maybe then it will let us rest."

 Evina took his turn sitting down in the middle.
 He read each chapter title and listened for any response from the thing.
 He discovered that moving a finger across the screen made a page turn.
-"Wait?
-The pencil?"
+"Wait... the pencil?"

-"Go ahead and read it."
-His dad said.
+"Go ahead and read it," Gyro said.

 Evina was excited to know what this was about.

-The Pencil, a term used in the formal sense of a single entity, is a legendary ancient artifact originating from the human world.
+"The Pencil, a term used in the formal sense of a single entity, is a legendary, ancient artifact originating from the human world.
 Although there have been many accounts of its sighting and use, little is known about its origin.

-Generations of power seeking individuals have stolen it, hidden it, and utilized its supposed magical powers.
+"Generations of power-seeking individuals have stolen it, hidden it, and utilized its supposed magical powers.
 The oldest record of its existence started with Gerald the Dishonorable who claimed he used it to create new toon life.
-However, it is not believed that he created it.
-After his defeat the pencil moved hand to hand through many generations on many worlds until, some say, it was taken by a mysterious man of bitterness.
+However, it is not believed that he created any such thing.
+After his defeat, the pencil moved hand-to-hand through many generations on many worlds until, some say, it was taken by a mysterious man of bitterness.
 After that time, any legends of its existence ceased.
-It is assumed to be lost forever.
+It is assumed to be lost forever."

-"Apparently not."
-Gyro mumbled.
+"Apparently not," Gyro mumbled.
 "That is fascinating.
 I wonder who could've collected this information.
-Keep searching."
+Keep searching!"

-One of the most unusual and dangerous aspects of toonology is the concept of masking.
-A mask is an artificial form used to conceal the identity of a toon passing to another universe (especially the human world).
+"One of the most unusual and dangerous aspects of toonology is the concept of masking.
+A mask is an artificial form used to conceal the identity of a toon passing to another universe, specifically the human world.

-Perhaps the most well known example of its use was in the early to mid twentieth century on Earth during a time when toons were given open access to certain cities for the purpose of film production.
-In 1947, one by the name of 'Doom' was found responsible for violent crimes in the human and toon world, hidden through the use of elaborate masking which was not well understood at the time.
+"Perhaps the most well-known example of its use was in the mid-twentieth century on Earth during a time when toons were given open access to certain cities for the purpose of film production.
+In 1947, one by the name of 'Doom' was found responsible for violent crimes in the human and toon world, hidden through the use of elaborate masking that was not well understood at the time.
 (See chapter on Dip.)

-Although Doom was destroyed the toons still suffered many losses thereafter.
+"Although Doom was destroyed, the toons still suffered many losses thereafter.
 The ACME corporation, which provided many jobs and resources to the toon film industry, declared bankruptcy.
-Soon after that time the law decided that for the good of the humans they should deport all toons from Earth.
+Soon after that time, the law decided that for the good of humanity they should deport all toons from Earth.
 They were permanently sealed off in their world now known as Toontown.
 More recent data confirms that all the memories of the toons and their incidents were erased from the human citizens' minds.

-It is for this reason that we recommend against the use of masking.
-It requires careful skill and it is a technique that must not be disclosed to any irresponsible or malicious beings.
-This chapter will explain the fundamental concepts regarding masks.
+"It is for this reason that we recommend against the use of masking.
+It requires careful skill, and the technique must not be disclosed to any irresponsible or malicious beings.
+This chapter will explain the fundamental concepts regarding masks."